 It was Cardinal Scipione Borghese who curated and assembled the collection that you will find here.
 You will find this collection to be rich in ancient Roman, Renaissance, as well as Baroque art.
 In fact, you will see major works by Caravaggio, Bernini, Raphael, and Rubens.
 Their artworks are set in frescoes as well as marble-tiled rooms.

 Unlike Vatican museums, this gallery has a timed schedule and ticketing.
 This helps with crowd control.
 This means that if you want to visit this art gallery, you can book a ticket prior to arrival.
 After all, you don’t want to spend your time waiting in line just to buy a ticket.
-Thanks to their crowd control policy, you will be able to view the artworks here at your own leisure.
+Thanks to their crowd control policy, you will be able to view the artwork here at your own leisure.

 Additional Art Museums You Won’t Want to Miss